 Jail time.
-A third-offense DWI requires at least 90 days imprisonment with a maximum sentence of one year in jail.
-This minimum jail sentence is increased to 120 days in jail if the driver had a passenger who under 16 years old in the car.
-However, the court can—for “good cause”—order community service in lieu of jail time.
+A third-offense DWI carries at least 90 days imprisonment with a maximum sentence of one year in jail.
+This minimum jail sentence is increased to 120 days in jail if the driver had a passenger who was under 16 years old in the car.
+However, the court can—for "good cause"—order community service in lieu of jail time.
 If ordered, the offender must perform 90 days of community service (or 120 days if a passenger was under the age of 16 was in the vehicle).

 Fines.
 A person who's convicted of a third-offense DWI faces $900 to $5,000 in fines.
 In addition to fines, the judge may require the motorist to pay a variety of fees and treatment costs.
 (The court has the option of ordering increased public service work in lieu of a fine if the defendant is indigent.)

 Pre-sentence report.
 Prior to sentencing, the convicted motorist must complete a drug and alcohol evaluation at the Arkansas Department of Human Services.
-The judge can then consider the evaluation report in the determining how to sentence the defendant.
+The judge can then consider the evaluation report in determining how to sentence the defendant.